Back to Articles

 So what exactly did God remember?

 In the first stories of the Bible, we learn how God promises to provide a rescuer for humanity⏤one who would heal creation and stop death (Gen. 3:15).
 But the very next stories describe death spreading quickly through the world.
 Cain kills his own brother (Gen. 4).
-His ancestors create a city of violence, and spiritual beings corrupt God's creation design by apparently breeding with humanity and producing giant, violent beings (Gen. 6:1-4).
+His descendants create a city of violence, and spiritual beings corrupt God's creation design by apparently breeding with humanity and producing giant, violent beings (Gen. 6:1-4).
 Readers start to wonder: Where is the healer whom God promised?
 The biblical author's answer is: right here!
 In the middle of the chaos, God is still at work.
 He has a plan.
 When the biblical authors write, "God remembers," we are not meant to understand that God first forgot something.
 Rather, we are to see God as delivering on his promise.

 It may take time, but he will do what he said he would, and he will complete the good work he started.
 He himself will suffer immensely to stomp out the source of evil and rescue people (Gen. 3:14-15).
 God continues his commitment to humanity by providing rescue to and through Noah’s family (Gen. 6:18).
 To say that God remembers is to say that he is doing exactly what he promised.
 He never forgets.